Meta Sues Ex-VP For Stealing Trade Secrets And Sharing Them With His New Employer

 What Exactly Did Dipinder Khurana Steal?

-More people have been contacted for a position in the new company but it’s unclear if they accepted it or not.

-According to reports, he also manipulated his subordinates into sharing confidential information.
+According to reports, Khurana manipulated his subordinates into sharing confidential information.
 This includes Meta’s agreement and pricing details with a supplier of computer hardware and a pricing agreement with a supplier of a particular chip.

-These pieces of information are very crucial since they give the company a competitive advantage in the market.
-So having these trade secrets revealed will clearly hurt its business.
+These pieces of information are very crucial since they give the company (the new employer) a competitive advantage in the market – and that’s a disadvantage for Meta.

-Hence, the company wants Khurana to not only pay for damages but also give up any benefit (including financial compensation) that he may have received by sharing those stolen secrets.
+Meta wants Khurana to not only pay for damages but also give up any benefit (including financial compensation) that he may have received by sharing the stolen secrets.
 However, the allegations are yet to be confirmed in court.

 Question & Answers (0)